Published on Thursday 28 July 2016 03:51

 Ten Second Review

 The Quattroporte first appeared on Maserati's books way back in 1963 and was always a bit of a quirky niche player here in the UK until the introduction of the achingly gorgeous fifth-generation model in 2004.
 Here was a car that had the power to seduce buyers from their BMW M models and Mercedes AMG specials into something altogether more sensuous.
-Its replacement has some big boots to fill.
+That progress was continued by the MK6 model and looks set to progress further here with this facelifted version.

-Expect to see a 2.8-litre twin-turbo V6 as the entry-level engine.
-But what an entry level.
-With a power output of 407bhp, this engine crucially dips under the 3.0-litre capacity limit at which punitive taxes are charged in the lucrative Chinese market.
-It's set to be the big seller in the range.
+If you simply must have your Quattroporte with petrol power - a point of view we can understand - the entry-level engine is a 410PS 3.0-litre V6.
+It makes 62mph in 5.1s en route to 178mph.
 Want more under your right boot?
-Try the 3.8-litre twin turbo V8 that's good for 523bhp.
+Try the 3.8-litre twin turbo V8 that's good for 530PS.
 This is closely related to a Ferrari design, although the Ferrari engine is said to feature a cross-plane crank for more power but slightly less torque.
-The 2.8-litre engine will also be available with all-wheel drive but sadly not for right-hand drive markets.
+The 3.0-litre engine is also developed to work with all-wheel drive but sadly not for right-hand drive markets.
 Apparently the steering column would foul the driveshaft plane.
 Power for all Quattroporte models is directed through a ZF eight-speed automatic gearbox.

 Design and Build